alfadelta10010/verification/notes10.md

 - Let's start analysing this code
 - Starting at time 0, all `always` block are blocked, the clock one by the delay, and the FF one by the sensitivity list
 - We enter the initial block, and the starting assignments occur, and one unit delay is encountered
-- At time 1, the reset is applied as 1, which triggers the always block in the FF, and `dout` gets set as `<get explanation from akshay>`
+- At time 1, the `reset` is applied as 1, which triggers the `always` block in the FF, and `dout` gets set as 0.
+- At time 3, `reset` is changed to 0, and the program waits until time 5, for the FF to update the value.
 - Putting non-blocking in the testbench will work, but the issue is verification engineer and designer aren't the same
 - Hence, it is compulsory to use non-blocking operator while generating stimulus and driving method
 - Race between testbench and design module